 See some of the Mid-Atlantic's most incredible views and rugged natural landscape from PA's highest mountain ridges (Mount Davis in Forbes State Forest 3,213-ft.)
 Hike the nationally-acclaimed Laurel Highlands Hiking trail a 70-mile hiking and backpacking trail with overnight Adirondack-style shelters.
 Climb to the top of the lookout tower at Mt.
 Davis and see three states.
 The region's high elevation means snow and lots of it!
 The Laurel Highlands can receive more than 150 inches during a winter season which is great for Alpine and Nordic activities.

 The frothy waters of the Youghiogheny River which proved challenging enough to stop George Washington at the Ohiopyle Falls is today a water enthusiast's destination.
 From Class I-IV white water rafting, kayaking and fishing, the Yough is the focal point for the 20,500-acre Ohiopyle State Park.
 Not to miss are Ohiopyle's Meadow Run Natural Waterslides named one of Travel + Leisure's Top Ten Swimming Holes in the Country for Ditching the Pool Crowds!

 A natural calcareous sandstone cave, Laurel Caverns is a three mile labyrinth with ceilings anywhere from 10 to 50 feet high.
-The largest cave in Pennsylvania, Laurel Caverns sits beneath a private 435 acre geological preserve.
+Laurel Caverns sits beneath a private 435 acre geological preserve.
 The cave is also the largest bat hibernaculum, which is why the caves are closed for the hibernation period, November through April.